Tvenver/Bplusplus/README.md

 This repo can be used to quickly generate YOLOv8 models for biodiversity monitoring, relying on Ultralytics and a GBIF dataset.

+All code is tested on Windows 10 and Python 3.11, without GPU.
+GPU would obviously accelerate the below steps, Ultralytics should automatically select the available GPU if there is any.

 # How does it work?
 1. Input names (scientific names) in the names.csv
 2. Download the GBIF repository of your choosing, or download a prepared dataset linking to 16M images of many insect species: https://doi.org/10.15468/dl.dk9czq